rstolpe/MaintainModule/README.md

 Install-Module -Name MaintainModule -Scope AllUsers -Force
 ```

-# Help
-## Notes
-The parameter -Scope don't effect the uninstall-module function this is because of limitation from Microsoft.
--Scope effect Install/update module function.
 ## Update-RSModule
 ### Update all modules that are installed on the system
 You can do that if you run the command.